Are you thinking of providing your child with a pair of hand0-me-down shoes? If you are, think twice!

-- Hand-me-down shoes tend to mold into the shape of the child’s foot who wore it before.
+- Hand-me-down shoes tend to mold into the shape of the child’s feet who wore it before.

 - Bacteria and fungus tend to thrive within the materials of older, used shoes.

-Here is a common question parents tend to ask:
+Here is a common question parents tend to ask me:

 Is it okay for my child to wear hand-me-down shoes?

-I always explain to them how hand-me-down shoes can actually weaken the muscles and ligaments of the foot, can cause issues with bacterial or fungal infections, and depending on the age of the child, can alter the shape of the child’s foot.
+I always explain to them how hand-me-down shoes can actually weaken the muscles and ligaments of the foot, make your child more prone to develop a bacterial or fungal infection, and depending on the age of the child, they can alter the shape of the child’s foot.

-Once in a while I will get a parent that says: ” My child will wear these shoes for such a short period of time that the shoes won’t affect him at all.
-It is not worth buying a new pair because he grows out of them so quickly!”
+” My children will wear these shoes for such a short period of time that the shoes won’t affect them at all.
+It is not worth buying a new pair because they grow out of them so quickly!”

-Have you noticed how when your children take their shoes off they tend to pull them off without undoing the velcro strap or the shoe laces?
-The issue is that every time they put them on, or take them off that way, they are stretching the heel counter of the shoe, which ends up becoming too wide and not–supportive.
-Basically, the shoe gets all stretched out!
+Have you noticed how when your children take their shoes off they tend to pull them off without undoing the shoelaces or the Velcro strap?
+By taking the shoes off that way, they are stretching the heel counter of the shoe, which ends up becoming too stretched out and non supportive.

 There are several reasons for not using hand-me-down shoes.
-The only time they might be appropriate is when you are wearing a hand-me-down shoe such as a snow boot or rain boot since that type of footwear tends to retain its shape and it’s worn for a very short period of time depending on the weather.
+The only time that they might be appropriate is when your child is wearing a snow boot or a rain boot, since that type of footwear tends to retain its original shape and it’s worn for very short periods of time.

 As mentioned before, there are several health issues related with wearing hand-me-down shoes.
 When a kid’s foot is inside the shoe it’s adding warmth and moisture to the shoe, making it the perfect environment for bacteria and fungus.

 Did you know that fungus can thrive within the shoe for as long as a whole year?
-This is a risk you are taking when using hand-me-down shoes for your child.
-With that said, if your child happens to develop a blister and expose the underlying skin to these pathogens, you are making him or her more prone to bacterial or fungal infection!!!
+This is a risk you are taking when providing your child with a pair of hand-me-down shoes.
+With that said, if your child happens to develop a foot issue such as a blister and expose the underlying skin to these pathogens, you are making your child more prone to a bacterial or fungal infection.

-If you have been using hand-me-down shoes for your child you have probably been saving some money short term, but in the long run, it WILL end up costing you more!
+If you have been using hand-me-down shoes for your child you have probably been saving some money, but in the long run, it WILL end up costing you so much more!

-If you are not able to afford a new pair of shoes, feel the hand-me-down shoes to make sure they have not been broken down and look at the tread to make sure it has not been worn off.
-You should also check if the shoe is machine washable that way you can get rid of any residual bacteria.
+If you are not able to afford a new pair of shoes, always grab the hand-me-down shoes and feel them to make sure that they have not been broken down and look at the tread to make sure it has not been worn off.
+You should also check if the shoe is machine washable, that way you can get rid of any residual bacteria.

 If you are still considering hand-me-downs shoes, there are two main factors to consider.